7 Best Social Media Marketing Trends to Increase Leads

 Online users are smarter these days.
 They install ad blocks in advance to stop your ads from getting in their heads.
-They know how to avoid ads on top of Google page.
+They know how to avoid ads on top of the Google page.
 Gaining their trust is more challenging than ever.

 Then, which online choices are businesses left to generate leads?